John Arnesby Brown: Art career and later life

 In 1886, Brown married Mia Edwards (1870–1931), also a painter, who had studied under Hubert von Herkomer at the Bushey School of Art in London.
 Brown himself studied at Bushey for four years from 1889, and at the Nottingham School of Art in the late 1890s.
 After exhibiting at the Royal Academy for the first time in 1890, he became an elected Associate there in 1903.

 Brown was knighted in 1938.
 He has been called "the artist Nottingham forgot", with little remaining reference to him in Nottingham.

 Personal life and death

 Brown and Mia lived in Norfolk and St Ives, Cornwall.
 Mia "died suddenly in 1931", and Brown ceased painting in 1942 due to encroaching blindness, which became total by 1948.
 Brown lived a very long life, dying in 1955 at the age of 89 in the County of Norfolk in Eastern England.
 In his latter years he lived in Haddiscoe, Norfolk and did a number of paintings of the local church, a fine example of which hangs in the Castle Museum, Norwich, with several of his other paintings.
-In 1931, he commissioned the beautiful stained-glass window which can be see in the Haddicoe Church, dedicated to his wife, Mia.
+In 1931, he commissioned the beautiful stained-glass window which can be see in the Haddiscoe church, dedicated to his wife, Mia.

 His brother Eric Brown (1877–1939) was the first director of the National Gallery of Canada, from 1912 to 1939.